Squidy-Boi/Graphing-Calculator/README.md

 # Graphing-Calculator
-open source graphing calculator made by two idiots using python 3.
+open source graphing calculator made by two idiot highschoolers using python 3.
 Don't expect much from this, be warned.